UPPMAX/programming_formalisms/docs/friday_intro.md

 ???- info "Learning objectives of 'Modular programming'"

+    **NEW** (Needs some revision to be more student-centered)
+    - The student has a introductory understaning to the modular programming paradigm and the concept of iterative refactoring of code.
+    - The concepts of common interface and protocols are introduced
+    - Learns the importance of modularisation when collaborating on larger projects by example of the reduced number of conflicts of commits.
+    - The students partitions their design and message passing by refactoring design and implementation according to the modular paradigms for the student project
+    **OLD**
     - understand the principles of modular programming
     - practice principles of modular programming